stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    second on ``W1`` (continuous), then the iteration space of that Kernel will be determined by the field on the continuous space.

+3) Kernels with ``operates_on = DOMAIN`` only accept fields that are on discontinuous function spaces.
+Stencil accesses are not permitted.

-3) If any of the modified arguments are declared with the generic function space metadata (e.g. ``ANY_SPACE_n``, see :ref:`Supported Function Spaces <dynamo0.3-function-space>`) and their actual space cannot be determined statically then the
+4) If any of the modified arguments are declared with the generic function space metadata (e.g. ``ANY_SPACE_n``, see :ref:`Supported Function Spaces <dynamo0.3-function-space>`) and their actual space cannot be determined statically then the